ZacharyST/ImageAsData/README.md

 # ImageAsData
-Code and material for article at Computational Communication Research
+Code and material for "Image as Data: Automated Content Analysis for Visual Presentations of Political Actors and Events" at *Computational Communication Research*.